5 Reasons for Shopping Cart Abandonment + Solutions to Improve Conversions

 Online shoppers can also abandon their carts simply because they’re only in the research phase.
 This can include learning more about the product, scanning for reviews and comparing prices.
 A checkout recovery email is an effective way to recover sales from abandoned carts.

 This email makes it easy for the customer to pick up where they left off.
-If the user was just browsing, the limited offer creates a sense of urgency encouraging them to buy.
-Dyson also lists the benefits of shopping with them versus anyone else.
+If the shopper was just browsing, the limited offer creates a sense of urgency encouraging them to buy.
+In this abandoned cart email example, Dyson also lists the benefits of shopping with them versus anyone else.
 Displaying these advantages can be the push needed to close the sale.

 Overall, shopping cart abandonment is an issue all ecommerce business will face.
 However, spending more time to understand your customers and implementing new strategies is key to providing a better shopping experience.